elenev/fof/README.md

 Example usage is in the `example.ipynb` Jupyter notebook.

 Additional examples showing what the data looks like and how to use it are in `wrangling_examples.ipynb`.
-TO run this, you will need `pandas`.
+To run this, you will need `pandas`.

 I've debugged this extensively, but use at your own risk.
 I won't be able to answer questions or otherwise provide support.